Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 • CX_LOG_MODE (optional): Defaults to structured.
 Acceptable values are:

-• disabled – no logs will be delivered to coralogix
+• disabled – no logs will be delivered to Coralogix

-• structured – logs will be wrapped in a JSON and delivered to coralogix
+• structured – logs will be wrapped in a JSON and delivered to Coralogix

 • CX_METRICS_MODE (optional): Defaults to platform_report.
 Acceptable values are:

-• disabled – no metrics will be delivered to coralogix
+• disabled – no metrics will be delivered to Coralogix

-• platform_report – metrics based on AWS Telemetry API Platform Report event will be delivered to coralogix
+• platform_report – metrics based on AWS Telemetry API Platform Report event will be delivered to Coralogix

-• disabled – no traces will be delivered to coralogix
+• disabled – no traces will be delivered to Coralogix

 • otel – will expect to receive spans from the function via OTLP.
 This mode is meant to be used in conjunction with OTEL instrumentation of the function and the CX_OTLP_SERVER_ENABLED enabled.
-Warning: otel tracing mode delays emitting logs until the end of the invocation even when reporting strategy is set to REPORT_DURING_AND_AFTER_INVOCATION .
+Warning: otel tracing mode delays emitting logs until the end of the invocation even when the reporting strategy is set to REPORT_DURING_AND_AFTER_INVOCATION .

 • CX_TRACE_SAMPLING_MODE (optional): Defaults to all.
 Acceptable values are:

-• all – all traces are sent to coralogix
+• all – all traces are sent to Coralogix

 • follow_xray – the telemetry exporter will respect AWS XRay’s decision which traces should be sampled

 • CX_TAGS_ENABLED (optional): Defaults to false.
 Setting it to true will enable enrichment of the telemetry with the tags of the Lambda function.
-See Enrichment with tags section to learn how to correctly set this up.
+See the Enrichment with tags section to learn how to correctly set this up.

-• CX_TAG_CACHE_VALIDITY_MS (optional): Defaults to 60000 (1 minute).
+• CX_TAG_CACHE_VALIDITY_MS (optional): Defaults to 300000 (5 minutes).
 Controls how often the tags will be refreshed.

 • CX_MESSAGE_SIZE_LIMIT (optional): Defaults to 30000.
 Log messages longer than CX_MESSAGE_SIZE_LIMIT bytes will be truncated.